 On June 23, 2022, the Supreme Court found that failing to read an individual their Miranda rights prior to an interrogation does not provide a basis for a civil suit.
 This ruling does not affect previously established constitutional rights, and the admissibility of incriminating statements during a jury trial.
 However, it does prevent you from bringing a lawsuit against an officer who violates your civil liberties by failing to read you Miranda.

 Miranda warnings are read to you by a law enforcement officer either at the time of arrest or prior to questioning.
-These warnings encompass a portion of your constitutional rights, specifically the Fifth Amendment (the rights to remain silent and hire an attorney).
-If an officer fails to read you these rights, that doesn’t mean your case will be dismissed.
-Instead, it means any statements you make in the officer’s custody are inadmissible in your case.
+These warnings advise you of your constitutional rights, specifically the Fifth Amendment (the rights to remain silent and hire an attorney).